FrenchFive/K100DRA/README.md

 python normalize_audio.py
 ```

-Each file will be adjusted to the same volume level in-place.
+Each file will be adjusted in-place.
+Files already within **1 dB** of the
+target volume are skipped.

 ### 📅 Upload Scheduling